ravendb/bootcamp/src/unit3/lesson4/README.md

 There is a very good list of examples available on the [RavenDB documentation](https://ravendb.net/docs/article-page/4.0/csharp/client-api/operations/patching/set-based).

-Please note that we are using a low-level command here.
-There is no need to have a session in this case.

 Run it!
 And check the results.
 Amazing!